 Tulamben is right at the foot of the impressive volcano Agung...who wakes up in early 1963.

 Violent eruptions, accompanied by seismic tremors, explosions, lava flows and fiery clouds, left some 2,000 dead and a hundred thousand homeless in Bali.
 They also make sink for good the Liberty, which lies on its side and slides to the bottom of Tulamben Bay.

 Since then, the wreck, broken, still lies there, between 6 and 35 meters deep, very close to the shore.
 The sunken ship has become an artificial reef, colonized for more than half a century by countless multicolored corals.

 It shelters a very rich fauna, where you can find everything, from the smallest (pygmy seahorses, nudibranchs, scorpion-fish, leaf-fish, ghost-fish, shrimps, moray eels...) to the most imposing (bumphead parrot-fish, schools of jacks, napoleons, some sharks and turtles).

 See also my previous articles of 2008 on the Liberty :

-Special underwater photographers: every time I go back dive on the wreck of Liberty, I move to Liberty Dive Resort, close to the wreck.
-It allows to dive early in the morning, and, above all, they provide you with a private guide, for no more than elsewhere.
-We are not bothered by a palanquée, it's the luxury!
-This is not the small resort that it was, they developed a lot, but they remained oriented on the service to the photographers.
-On site, you can also take photo classes with excellent Jeff Mullins. → See all my articles on the wreck of the Liberty
+Special underwater photographers: every time I go back to dive on the wreck of the LibertyI am moving to the Liberty Dive ResortIt's just a step away from the wreck.
+It allows to dive early in the morning, and, above all, they provide you with a private guide, for no more money than elsewhere.
+We are not bothered by a group of divers, it's a great luxury!
+It is not anymore the small resort it was, they developed a lot, but they remained oriented on the service to photographers.
+On the spot, you can also take photo lessons with the excellent Jeff Mullins. → See all my articles on the wreck of the Liberty